oliviakumar/vmware_edgewalk/README.md

 # Goface

 ## Necessary Prerequisites
-To be able to run go-face, or programs that use go-face, on your machine local machine, follow
+To be able to run go-face, or programs that use go-face, on your local machine, follow
 these steps on:

 [Kagami go-face github](https://www.github.com/Kagami/go-face)